nhsexperience/nhs-experience/docs/_slidescontent/proxy-for-techs.md

 - list of who is allowed to do what with each app

 ---
+## Account Diag
+<iframe data-src="/diagrams/proxy1.html" frameBorder="0" data-preload></iframe><!-- .element: class="myiframe"  -->

+---
 ## All citizen interaction through account
 - EVEN When acting as "proxy"

+---
+## So what is account?
+Ideal: A citizen facing single API endpoint
+ with granular OAUTH controlled  scopes
+for each API.

+Data Model: FHIR **is not** Citizen friendly..

 ---
 ## One you have this, everything is easy